 Only discuss what is relevant

 Do not store up grievances until your appraisal and do not spring any surprises on your line manager.
 If you have issues that you are unhappy about, it is much better to try and deal with them at the time, otherwise the appraisal could get sidetracked.

 Be prepared to accept that your employer may not be able to meet all your demands and think about what you are willing to accept.
 Your employer might not be able to meet all your demands but try and meet them halfway.
 For example suggest an incentive tied to a reward i.e. if you increase your KPI’s by 20% you will be entitled to training in an area that you wish to improve.
 This way both parties win.

 This is a golden opportunity to collaborate with your manager and discuss how you can grow in your role so that you both benefit in the long term.
 Be honest in your appraisal as it offers a real opportunity to springboard you into the next step in your career.

 Find out what you’re worth using the Robert Walters Salary Survey.

-Or, find your next sales and marketing opportunity via our job search page.
+Or, find your next job opportunity via our job search page.